Accredited Asbestos Testing Services

-Greencap’s on-site and mobile laboratories are accredited by the world-recognised NATA in Australia and IANZ in New Zealand.
+Greencap’s on-site and mobile laboratories are accredited by the world-recognised NATA in Australia.

-Greencap has the largest network of NATA-accredited Asbestos Testing Laboratories in Australia and also operates an IANZ-accredited laboratory in New Zealand.
+Greencap has the largest network of Asbestos Testing Laboratories in Australia National Association of Testing Authorities (NATA) accredited to ISO/IEC 17025.

-Under WHS Regulations the only way to confirm the presence or absence of asbestos within a material is for a sample of the material to be analysed by an accredited/approved laboratory.
+Under WHS Regulations the presence or absence of asbestos within a material must be verified by material sampling, analysis by a NATA accredited laboratory and the results of testing provided on a NATA endorsed report.
 WHS Regulations also specify for all asbestos removal requiring a Class A asbestos removal licence, an air-monitoring program must be implemented to ensure the control measures do not release airborne asbestos fibre (also required for Class B removal in SA).

-Greencap’s network of laboratories means that we are quickly able to respond to our clients’ needs and facilitate field laboratories for asbestos identification and asbestos fibre counting for large projects or on the spot analysis.
+Greencap’s network of six identification laboratories means that we are quickly able to respond to our clients’ needs, with convenient sample drop offs at each location.
+We also facilitate mobile or field laboratories for asbestos identification and asbestos fibre counting for regional or large projects where on the spot analysis is critical.

-Maintaining NATA/IANZ accreditation requires Greencap to implement rigorous Quality Assurance Management Systems which includes following in-house analytical procedures and the training and formal approval of laboratory and field staff.
+Maintaining NATA accreditation requires Greencap to implement rigorous Quality Assurance Management Systems which includes following detailed in-house analytical procedures, extensive training, formal approval of laboratory and field staff, and ongoing proficiency / skills assessments.

-- Identification of asbestos in bulk, soil and dust samples by polarised light microscopy - AS 4964 (NATA/IANZ)
+- Identification of asbestos in bulk, soil and dust samples by polarised light microscopy - AS 4964 (NATA)

-- Asbestos Fibre Counting by phase contrast microscopy - NOHSC:3003 (NATA/IANZ)
+- Asbestos Fibre Counting by phase contrast microscopy - NOHSC:3003 (NATA)

 - Synthetic Mineral Fibre Counting by phase contrast microscopy - NOHSC:3006 (NATA)